 |Vertebrobasilar insufficiency (VBI)||Reduced blood flow to the brainstem that can manifest as the following: vertigo, cranial nerve dysfunction (eg, diplopia, hoarseness, dysarthria, dysphagia), or cerebellar dysfunction (eg, ataxia).
 Sensory and motor impairment may also occur.
 VBI (from artery-to-artery embolization, low flow, or vertebral artery dissection) may result in transient ischemic attack (TIA) or stroke.|

 The etiology of dizziness depends on the clinical setting.
 A systematic review including over 4500 patients from 12 clinical settings (primary care offices, n = 2; specialty clinics, n = 6; and emergency departments, n = 4) showed that dizziness was due to peripheral vestibular or psychiatric causes in roughly 60% of cases.4 The cause was unknown in approximately 1 in 7 patients.
-In contrast, in a ...
+In contrast, in a study of ...